 Required Text: Relyea, R. 2021.
-Ecology: The Economy of Nature, 9th edition, MacMillan, ISBN: 9781319369323 (ebook).
+Ecology: The Economy of Nature, 9th edition, MacMillan, ISBN: 9781319369347 (looseleaf paper) or 9781319369323 (ebook).
 Reading the text provides a more detailed background and understanding of the concepts covered in lectures.
 You can purchase the textbook (ebook) from the LU bookstore.
 If a paperback is preferred you may be able to order a copy from the publisher or an online source.
 An earlier edition of the text will suffice.

-Required Manual: The lab manual will be available as a paper copy for purchase through the bookstore.
+Required Manual: The lab manual will be available by download from the D2L website for the course.